Hochul ‘ready to get marred’ over COVID mandate

 Sandra Lindsay, a New York City critical-care nurse, was one of the first Americans to get vaccinated against COVID-19 exactly one year ago on Dec.
 14, 2020.

-The state has a plan to send free at-home coronavirus tests to targeted New York ZIP codes with high COVID infections and lower vaccination rates to send
+The state has a plan to send free at-home coronavirus tests to targeted New York ZIP codes with high COVID infections and lower vaccination rates.

 Hochul consulted a number of federal and state health officials about the mandate, including National Institute of Health Director Dr. Anthony Fauci, members of the White House coronavirus task force, Bassett and others, she said.